professorf/ArcadeSimplex/paper.md

 Learning computer programming is notoriously difficult but a motivated student will usually succeed despite bad conditions in the teaching or in the tools that constitute the learning environment (Brito and de Sá-Soares, 2014).

-One way to motivate students is to have them apply the material to solve problems they are interested in, rather than the typical abstract problems, e.g., the rainfall problem (Johnson and Soloway, 1985), given to intro to programming students:
+One way to motivate students is to have them apply the material to solve problems they are interested in, rather than the typical abstract problems given to introductory programming student, e.g., the rainfall problem (Johnson and Soloway, 1985).

 `Gala` was designed to be used by both astronomical researchers and by students in courses on gravitational dynamics or astronomy.
 It has already been